mikeingold/JefimenkoModels.jl/README.md

 # JefimenkoModels.jl

-`JefimenkoModels.jl` is a time-domain solver for the electromagnetic near-fields produced by some distribution of source charges and currents.

-This solver implements a generalized variant of the Jefimenko equations that allows for the consideration of magnetic charges and currents, which are often a useful analytical tool in electromagnetics modeling.
+`JefimenkoModels.jl` is a time-domain solver for the electromagnetic near-fields produced by an arbitrary distribution of charges and currents, both electric and magnetic.
+This solver implements a generalized version of the Jefimenko equations that enables the consideration of magnetic charges and currents, which are often a useful analytical tool in electromagnetics modeling.
+The solution process operates purely in the time-domain, enabling the study of wideband sources without artifacts caused by frequency-domain analysis and with reduced memory usage compared to FDTD methods.

 ## Status